timluedtke/raspberryPiKioskSlideshow/README.md

 ## Installation - step by step
 ### Basic Setup
-For basic RaspberryPi setup you can use most of the available guides or this on: https://gist.github.com/blackjid/dfde6bedef148253f987
+For basic RaspberryPi setup you can use most of the available guides, for example this one: https://gist.github.com/blackjid/dfde6bedef148253f987

 ### HDMI Mode